JaiGobindPal-Singh/JaiGobindPal-Singh/README.md

-- 👋 Hi, I’m Jai Gobind PalSingh
+- 👋 Hi, I’m Jai Gobind Pal Singh
 - 👀 I’m interested in Programming and Development
 - 🌱 I’m currently learning Data Structures and Doing B.C.A(bachelor of computer application)
 - 📫 How to reach me